 2-3 tablespoons whole milk

-Add vanilla and beat 30 seconds more.
-Add milk to fluff up the frosting.
+Add vanilla and beat for 15 seconds more.
+Add milk as needed to help fluff up the frosting.

-Meanwhile, a few miles away at my Goddaughter Leigh’s house, my dear friend, Becky, was busy making an Easter Bunny Cake for her three-week-old granddaughter.
+Meanwhile, a few miles away at my Goddaughter Leigh’s house, my dear friend Becky was busy making an Easter Bunny Cake for her three-week-old granddaughter.
 She sent me a photo.